qiaochen/LLM_RAG_papers/README.md

 >      1) The "goodness" of a retriever and/or a reranker for a new domain:
 >      2) After the retrieval systems finish its job, the "goodness" of a LLM's ability of selecting pertinent documents, ignoring distracting documents, and making sound responses.
 >      For 1), in case of dense vector approach, expanding dictionary & finetunning top-performing encoders in a new domain would be a standard way: while in the case of sparse vector approach, more domain specific data engineering is the approach, e.g., better token-based index and Bag-Of-Token representations.
->      For 2), this ability can be categorised into some meta knowledge together with instruction following.
-As a result, it might be helpful to explicitly fine-tune models to better capture such knowledge (There is increasing research interest in this direction).
+>      For 2), this ability can be categorised into some meta knowledge belonging to instruction following.
+Therefore, it might be helpful to compile a instruct-tuning task for models to better capture such knowledge (There is increasing research interest in this direction).
 >

 A technique gaining increasing attention: